hui811116/gr-pwr/README.md

 # gr-pwr
 A power control supporting project for original gr-lsa system

-working on a automatic power control system to help gr-lsa to
+The main target is to design an automatic gain control system to help gr-lsa

-react to more general radio networks.
+react to more the presence of higher priorities radios fast and efficiently.